jodadev/Introduction/README.md

-- Hi, I’m JODA a full stack programmer!
+- Hi, I’m JODA I'm a programmer and an aspiring AI Engineer!
-- Game | Web | App
+- Game | Web | App 3 years experience
-- Currently I'm freelancing with a focus on front end websites.
+- Currently I'm in school completing my BS in CS w/focus on software engineering.
+I'm also working on my portfolio and a game.
-- 📫 How to reach me: IG/Twitter @iamjodadev
+- 📫 How to reach me: Twitter: @jodadev2

 <!---
 jodagamesstudio/jodagamesstudio is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.